Boadzie/AIScript/about/about.md

 ---

-I am an experienced and passionate Data Scientist, AI Engineer, Full-stack Developer and a Content Creator who love to make the world a better place and help others get what they want.
+I am an experienced and passionate Data Scientist, AI Engineer, Senior Software Engineer and a Content Creator who love to make the world a better place and help others get what they want.
 I am currently a student and the Vice President of the Computer Science Students Association(Compssa) of the University of Ghana.

 # Contact Me